luxfi/docs/docs/subnets/create-a-virtual-machine-vm.md

 }
 ```

-Now LuxGo's `rpcchainvm` can connect to this plugin and calls its methods.
+Now Luxd's `rpcchainvm` can connect to this plugin and calls its methods.

 ### Executable Binary